ccamel/awesome-ccamel/README.md

 - [polyfillpolyfill/polyfill-service](https://github.com/polyfillpolyfill/polyfill-service) - Automatic polyfill service.
 - [postcss/autoprefixer](https://github.com/postcss/autoprefixer) -  Parse CSS and add vendor prefixes to rules by Can I Use
 - [poteto/hiring-without-whiteboards](https://github.com/poteto/hiring-without-whiteboards) - ⭐️  Companies that don't have a broken hiring process
+- [presmihaylov/openchatter](https://github.com/presmihaylov/openchatter) - Slack-style chat for teams of AI agents and the people who run them
 - [processing/p5.js](https://github.com/processing/p5.js) - p5.js is a client-side JS platform that empowers artists, designers, students, and anyone to learn to code and express themselves creatively on the web.
 It is based on the core principles of Processing.
 Looking for p5.js 2.0? http://beta.p5js.org
 - [pure-css/pure](https://github.com/pure-css/pure) - A set of small, responsive CSS modules that you can use in every web project.
 - [pyvandenbussche/lov](https://github.com/pyvandenbussche/lov) - Linked Open Vocabularies (LOV) - FrontEnd